What are the street names/slang terms?

 What are its short-term effects?

 The short-term effects of heroin abuse appear soon after a single dose and disappear in a few hours.
 After an injection of heroin, the user reports feeling a surge of euphoria (“rush”) accompanied by a warm flushing of the skin, a dry mouth, and heavy extremities.
 Following this initial euphoria, the user goes “on the nod,” an alternately wakeful and drowsy state.
 Mental functioning becomes clouded due to the depression of the central nervous system.
-Other effects included slowed and slurred speech, slow gait, constricted pupils, droopy eyelids, impaired night vision, vomiting, constipation.
+Other effects include vomiting and constipation.

 What are its long-term effects?

 As higher doses are used over time, physical dependence and addiction develop.
 With physical dependence, the body has adapted to the presence of the drug and withdrawal symptoms may occur if use is reduced or stopped.
-Withdrawal, which in regular abusers may occur as early as a few hours after the last administration, produces drug craving, restlessness, muscle and bone pain, insomnia, diarrhea and vomiting, cold flashes with goose bumps (“cold turkey”), kicking movements (“kicking the habit”), and other symptoms.
-Major withdrawal symptoms peak between 48 and 72 hours after the last does and subside after about a week.
-Sudden withdrawal by heavily dependent users who are in poor health can be fatal.
+Withdrawal, which in regular abusers may occur as early as a few hours after the last administration, produces drug craving, restlessness, muscle and bone pain, insomnia, diarrhea and vomiting, cold flashes with goose bumps (“cold turkey”), kicking movements (“kicking the habit”) and other symptoms.
+Major withdrawal symptoms peak between 24 and 48 hours after the last dose and subside after about a week.

 What is its federal classification?